steren/datastore-cleaner/README.md

 Automatically clean up old Google Cloud Datastore entities.

-This uses a Cloud Run microservice that is privately invoked every day by a Cloud Scheduler job.
-When invoked, it queries your Cloud Datastore for entities that are older than a year and deletes them.
+Serverless microservice that deletes Cloud Datastore entities that are older than a certain age (a year by default), to be run as a cron job every day (using Cloud Scheduler)
-The entity name and attribute containing the date must be provided as parameters.
-The number of entities and the time period can be customized.

 ```text
 +-------------------+    +-------------+    +-------------------+
 |  Cloud Scheduler  | -> |  Cloud Run  | -> |  Cloud Datastore  |
 +-------------------+    +-------------+    +-------------------+
 ```

+This uses a Cloud Run microservice that is privately invoked every day by a Cloud Scheduler job.
+When invoked, it queries your Cloud Datastore for entities that are older than a year and deletes them.
+The entity name and attribute containing the date must be provided as parameters.
+The number of entities and the time period can be customized.

 ## Set up in your project